 London is home to a number of well-loved high-end department stores, most notably Harrods, Fortnum & Mason and Selfridges, all of which look fabulous decorated in their Christmas bling.
 It’s worth visiting them just to see their festive window displays.
 Be sure to pop inside too, even if it’s just to window shop.
 Harrods is one of my favourites to explore.
 You can marvel at the gifts you might be buying for someone who has everything, but you may also spot a bargain or two (my cat loves her Harrods food bowls, which I picked up with 50% off a few years ago).

 I’ve visited Winter Wonderland, in London’s Hyde Park, a number of times and always enjoy it.
 Each year it seems to get bigger and bigger.
-This year it opens from 23rd November 2018 to 6th January 2019, from 10am to 10pm.
+This year it opens from Thursday 21 November 2019 and ends on Sunday 5 January 2020, from 10 am to 10 pm.

-In the Bavarian Village there’s a fabulous range of gifts, crafts, food and drink in traditional wooden cabins.
-There are live shows, over 100 funfair rides, and the biggest outdoor ice rink in the UK (which is even bigger this year).
+In the Bavarian Village, there’s a fabulous range of gifts, crafts, food and drink in traditional wooden cabins.
+There are live shows, over 100 funfair rides, and the biggest outdoor ice rink in the UK.
 Entry to Hyde Park and Winter Wonderland is free, however, a number of events and attractions are ticketed and pre-booking is advisable for these.

 Image courtesy of The Royal Botanic Gardens Kew, credit: Jeff Eden